DevExpress/devextreme-react/README.md

 ### <a name="controlled-mode"></a>Controlled Mode ###

 In the controlled mode, a component state is passed via its props by its parent component.
 This mode provides the following capabilities:
-- Keep UI up to date when modifying a component state from code
+- Control component state externally (stateless behavior)
 - Share state between components in your app
 - Persist and restore state